PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Code Architecture

-double m_x; ///< Longitudinal momentum fraction of the active parton double m_xi; ///< Skewness double m_t; ///< Mandelstam variable, momentum transfer on the hadron target (in GeV^2) double m_MuF2; ///< Factorization scale (in GeV^2) double m_MuR2; ///< Renormalization scale (in GeV^2) \end{cppcode} It contains the variables $x$, $\xi$, $t$, $\MuF^2$ and $\MuR^2$, and three methods to: \begin{enumerate} \item create the object from a set of five \texttt{double} variables, \item create it from a generic list of parameters \texttt{ParameterList} (for automation), \item return a \texttt{string} to print the content of the object on screen or in a file. \end{enumerate} We emphasize that this structure is not specific to GPD modules.
-Every family of modules has its own input and output types, which are generically referred to as \emph{beans}.
-Storing all input variables in complex objects also makes sure that, for example, a GPD will not accidentally be evaluated at something completely different, such as an angular variable (still a \texttt{double} variable) to describe a DVCS kinematic configuration.
+// Squared renormalization scale (in GeV^2) double m_MuR2; }; \end{cppcode} The class contains \texttt{double} variables used to store the value of $x$, $\xi$, $t$, $\MuF^2$ and $\MuR^2$, and three methods to: \begin{itemize} \item create a new \texttt{GPDKinematic} object from a set of five \texttt{double} variables, \item create it from a generic list of parameters encoded in the \texttt{ParameterList} container (used by the automation), \item return a \texttt{std::string} variable containing an alphanumeric representation of the object to be used \emph{e.g.} to print its content on a screen or in a file. \end{itemize} We emphasize that this structure is not specific to GPD modules.
+Every family of modules has its own input and output types, which are generically referred to as the \emph{beans}.
+Storing all input variables in simple high-level objects also makes sure that, for example, a GPD model will not accidentally be evaluated at something completely different, such as an angular variable (still a \texttt{double} variable), which also appears in a DVCS kinematic configuration.

-Another critical layer (layer~4) contains services.
-Services basically link related modules to offer high-level functions to the user, and help hiding the complexity of low-level functions.
-The whole code can however be used without services, but it is less convenient.
+Another critical element of the architecture is the Service layer being a collection of services.
+The services link related modules to offer high-level functions to the users, and help hide the complexity of low-level functions.
+The whole code can be used without the services, however it is less convenient.